I Just Drank George Washington's Water!

 - Gather two contrasting shades of construction paper for tracing arrows for each student.

-Part One: Getting the Facts Straight
+Part I: Getting the Facts Straight

 Step 1: Using chart paper or your white board, review with students the facts they already know about water.
 Record answers.
 Ask students if they ever think about what happens to water after it falls from the sky or goes down the drain.
 Discuss the ideas.